mongodb/docs/source/includes/list-tables/rs-resource-base-options.rst

    * - :setting:`spec.members`
      - integer
-     - Number of members of the :term:`replica set`.
+     - Number of members of the :manual:`replica set </reference/glossary/#std-term-replica-set>`.
      - ``3``

    * - :setting:`spec.version`
      - string
-     - Version of MongoDB that this :term:`replica set` should run.
+     - Version of MongoDB that this :manual:`replica set </reference/glossary/#std-term-replica-set>` should run.

        The format should be ``X.Y.Z`` for the Community edition and ``X.Y.Z-ent`` for the Enterprise edition.